By ALEXANDRA ROWE

 Her husband, Dan, took a job with the Petaluma Fire Department shortly after they were married, and still works there as a firefighter/paramedic.
 But until he was hurt while fighting a fire in 2002, Farren shared her emotions only with friends.

-Dan was blown from the roof of a burning building by the pressure of a ladder truck’s firehose, critically injuring him and leaving him unable to work for nearly a year.
+Dan was blown from the roof of a burning building by the pressure of a ladder truck’s firehose, critically injuring him (but was saved by basic first aid) and leaving him unable to work for nearly a year.

 As a way to record things that were happening so quickly in their time of crisis, Farren started a journal.
 She kept writing in it until she had fodder for a book about the struggles and fears of firefighters’ families.